Financial abuse

 Financial elder abuse may be committed by people known to an elderly person or by strangers who befriend them.
 Institutions can also commit financial abuse.
 It may involve a number of actions over a period of time, not just an isolated incident.

 The Australian Government’s national elder abuse help line can help you to access services and find information specific to elder financial abuse.
-Call 1800 ELDERHelp (1800 353 374) line (free call) or visit aifs.gov.au/elder-abuse-support-services.
+Call 1800 ELDERHelp (1800 353 374) line (free call) or visit https://aifs.gov.au/research/elder-abuse.
 Alternatively, visit eapu.com.au/elder-abuse-helpline.

 If you have concerns about any aspect of your aged care service, or a loved ones, you can visit the My Aged Care website to access information on making a complaint.